Opportunities and challenges

 Funding arrangements

-Works on the Queensland transport network are primarily funded by the Australian and Queensland governments.
-The Australian Government has primary responsibility for funding and maintaining the National Land Transport Network and contributes funding to projects off the National Land Transport Network through programs like the Roads of Strategic Importance initiative.
+Works on the Queensland transport network are primarily funded by the Queensland Governments and Australian Government.
+The Australian Government has primary responsibility for funding and maintaining the National Land Transport Network and contributes funding to projects off the National Land Transport Network through programs like the Road Safety Program.
 The state funded component includes revenue from motor vehicle registration and proceeds from infringements (such as camera detected offences).
 Some projects are partly funded by local government and developer contributions.

 There remains a high expectation from the community that government will continue to address transport costs and accessibility through the integration of land-use planning and transport infrastructure.
 We continue to work on this integration, ensuring the right projects are delivered at the right time.